Park Hill Elementary FAQS

 What health services are available at Park Hill?

-Park Hill has a nurse at the school 4 days per week.
+Park Hill has a registered nurse at the school daily.
 Additionally, staff in the office have been trained as health aides to assist the nurse and students during the day as well as when the nurse is away from the school.
 Our staff has been trained to provide basic first aid, administer medications, educated on signs of illness and injury and many other health related items specific to our student population.
 If you have questions or specific needs, we encourage you to reach out to our nurse before the school year starts.

 Wendy Harper (Nurse): Wendy_Harper@dpsk12.net